compusciencing/compusciencing.github.io/_posts/2018-10-08-how-to-write-a-post.md

 # Add your remote and push your changes
 git remote add YOUR_USER https://github.com/YOUR_USER/compusciencing.github.io.git
 git push YOUR_USER post-how-to-post

+# <Submit a pull request on GitHub> or use https://hub.github.com/
 ```

 In the above, you will need to replace: